Washington is home to 136 solar companies throughout the supply chain, 36 of which work hard to manufacture quality solar products.

 Facts on the Washington Solar Industry

-- Average installed residential and commercial photovoltaic system prices in Washington have fallen by 7% in the last year.
-National Prices have also dropped steadily- by 6% from last year and 53% from 2010.
+- Installed solar photovoltaic system prices in the U.S. have dropped steadily- by 6% from last year and 48% from 2010.

 Solar Companies in Washington